 What will students learn?
 PTC (Phenylthiocarbamide) is a chemical, which based on your genes, either tastes very bitter or is tasteless.
 Students will learn if they are a PTC taster, the basics of the genetics surrounding the topic, and a common laboratory technique utilized to visualize taster and non-taster genetics.

 Why should they participate?
 Students will receive a PTC taster test that will imitate an example of how a scientist might analyze taster genetics.
 Additionally, students will gain insight into a program offered at RIT that provides STEM-oriented opportunities to deaf and hard-of-hearing scholars.

 What is this webinar about?
 Stories are all about connecting with the audience through characters.
-In this workshop, we will explore how to create a superhero character through storytelling and drawing.
+In this webinar, we will explore how to create a superhero character through storytelling and drawing.
 Learn about the different roles it takes to create interesting characters and fun stories from scratch, as well as the process to transform the story into a character drawing.

 What will students learn?
 What does the creative design & story development process look like?
 How do you adapt a textual script to a visual character?
 What steps or individual jobs are involved in this process?
 What are some good drawing tips?

 Why should students participate?
 Students will receive color markers, their own script template, & a superhero template.
 Develop your own story with a superhero to post up on your bedroom wall!
 Flex your storytelling or drawing skills with this hands-on creative challenge.
 This challenges the students to think creatively with purpose and intent through entertaining exposure to professional story and character development.
 They get to be the masters of their own stories-- instead of experiencing someone else’s or having to work on someone else’s vision -- this is practice in creating a story/character of your own making.